What is the Difference Between Football and Soccer Cleats?

 In American football, there are three types of football cleats: low, mid, and high cut.
 The low-cut style is comparable to a typical soccer cleat, while the mid-cut and high-cut styles are comparable to basketball sneakers.

 Each style of football cleat has its benefits.
 The low-cut model boosts players’ speed, while the mid-cut model provides both speed and ankle support.
-Football cleats with a high ankle cut offer support for the ankle.
+Football cleats with a high ankle cut offer support for the ankle which is ideal for lineman.

 Conclusion